vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: GGA exchange and exchange holes

 A key AH advantage is ease of generalization.
 It follows from having an analytical evaluation of Eq.\ (\ref{eq:formalF}).
 For example, HJS immediately established a plausible exchange-hole shape that reflects the PBEsol exchange enhancement factor.\cite{HJS08} In turn, this AH determination led to the definition of HJS-PBEsol,\cite{HJS08,HSEsol} that is, a RSH based on PBEsol.
 We shall use the AH-model for seeking generalization to the vdW-DF method in the following subsection.

 To begin, we summarize the HJS AH framework for characterizing the PBE and PBEsol exchange nature.
 HJS revisits the mathematical framework for representing an LDA exchange hole

 in a form that is free of signatures of Friedel oscillations.
 The parameters $\bar{\mathcal{A}}, \mathcal{B}, \mathcal{C}, \mathcal{D}$ and $\mathcal{E}$ are listed in the HJS reference \onlinecite{HJS08}.
-Like in the EP model, these parameters in Eq.\ (\ref{eq:JHJS}) are set from underlying QMC results.
+Like in the EP model, the parameters in Eq.\ (\ref{eq:JHJS}) are set by constraints on the exchange hole.

 The next step in the HJS exchange specification involves an extension to the case of gradient corrections.
 In both the EP\cite{EP98} and the HJS\cite{HJS08} hole models, this gradient-extension form retains the Gaussian form.
-This form can be motivated by an analysis of a Singwe-type screening-based determination of the density-density correlation function.\cite{Singwe68,Singwe69,Singwe70,mahansbok} In the HJS form, the scaled exchange hole is written
+In the HJS form, the scaled exchange hole is written

 The $\bar{\mathcal{F}}(s)$ function (affecting the $y^2$ term of the LDA description) has the form

 That is, it is given by the shape of $\mathcal{H}(s)$.
 Meanwhile, the final $\bar{\mathcal{G}}(s)$ modification (off of the LDA description) is set by an overall charge conservation criteria,\cite{gulu76,lape77,adawda,lape80,pewa86} i.e., a limit on the integral of the exchange hole.